Colorfulstan/LeagueJS/README.md

 LeagueJS
 ========

+## This Repository is currently not actively maintained (september 2024)

 A Javascript Wrapper for the League of Legends API.
 Originated from [ClaudioWilson/LeagueJS](https://github.com/claudiowilson/LeagueJS) but after a complete rework now published under leaguejs and using RIOT API V3